Asset Publisher

 Coverage will be provided for 6 months and may be renewed (unless otherwise specified).

-• Coverage can be authorized up to a maximum of 24 months (32 total doses) of therapy when used in combination with chemotherapy.
+• Head and Neck Cancers in combination with chemotherapy can be authorized up to a maximum of 24 months (35 total doses).

 1. Dosing Limits